 For over a decade, Michelle Roberts Bartolic has been a successful advocate for disabled individuals and employees.
-Ms. Roberts specializes in claims for benefits under the Employee Retirement Income Security Act (ERISA), specifically claims for disability benefits.
+Ms. Roberts handles claims for benefits under the Employee Retirement Income Security Act (ERISA), specifically claims for disability benefits.
 Michelle has obtained short and long-term disability benefits from insurance companies that had wrongfully denied her clients’ claims.
 Michelle has represented over one hundred individuals at every stage of the claims and appeals process, including at the district and appellate court level.

 Michelle is a founding partner of Roberts Bartolic LLP, a merger of the successful practices that she and partner Michael Bartolic had representing individuals in ERISA benefit claims litigation.
 Michelle enjoys a national reputation in the ERISA community as being a thought leader in issues impacting ERISA benefit claims.
 For the past several years she has contributed regularly to the leading treatises on ERISA litigation, Employee Benefits Law (BNA), and ERISA Litigation (BNA).
 Michelle is frequently invited to write about ERISA issues, including numerous articles for the San Francisco/Los Angeles Daily Journal on recent ERISA developments.
 Her weekly “ERISA Watch” blog is widely circulated among ERISA attorneys and includes summarizes of nearly all published ERISA decisions.
 Michelle also speaks at ERISA conferences throughout the year, including at the American Bar Association – Employee Benefits Committee Midwinter Meeting, the Joint Committee on Employee Benefits ERISA Litigation National Institute, and the American Conference Institute.